Understanding the Risks of Water & Electricity

 Electricity may be present in the water in places where boats are connected to shore power or where marina wiring is defective.

 Electricity in the water at low levels will paralyze swimmers to the point they lose muscle control, cannot swim, and instantly drown.
 This is commonly known as electric shock drowning.
 At higher levels the electrical “field” can be strong enough to cause electrocution by cardiac arrest.
-The risk of electric shock drowning or in-water electrocution is greater in fresh water.

 Electricity cannot be detected without the use of specialized test equipment.